yiisoft/db/docs/en/connection/logger.md

 ## Advanced usage of Logger

-If you needed re-define logger messages or increase(decrease) level of log:
+If you need to redefine logger messages or increase/decrease logging level:

 1. Create custom logger class
 2. Use context for detect type of message in method "log"